 We also love the no-nonsense pricing, not something other Pass providers can claim!

 There are quite a few little extra’s thrown in on the CityPASS which are really quite neat.
 The All-Access pass for the Shedd, VIP Entry at the Field Museum, Access to all extra ticketed Exhibits at most locations.
 It’s little things really but these extras can be frustrating when you think you have paid already and are asked to cough up more, so it’s nice to have them all included, and with the CityPASS, you really won’t need to spend any more cash other than for food and drink!
-And then there is the little extra of the Day $ Night Admission to the Skydeck, which is not really a little extra, it’s a BIG bonus.
+And then there is the little extra of the Expidited Entry on the SkyDeck that really does help save time!

 What We Don’t Like?